 Sadly, genuine crystal balls are still in very short supply but it’s fairly safe to predict that digital commerce will continue to boom.
 According to Statista, worldwide retail online sales reached a massive $4.9 trillion in 2021 and it’s not stopping there – that figure is predicted to grow by 50% over the next four years.

 But increased demand for online goods and services means merchants face a big challenge.
 They need to ensure that their systems can cope with scaling up and that they can add exciting and useful new features easily to differentiate their customer experience from competitors.
+In this context, implementing ecommerce automation becomes essential, as it allows merchants to efficiently scale their operations and introduce new features seamlessly, giving them a competitive edge in the rapidly evolving online marketplace.

 Merchants are better placed to meet these challenges than previously thanks to rapid developments in cloud computing.
 Many have already turned to cloud solutions – the global retail cloud market is expected to be worth €47.8 billion ($51.7 billion) by 2025, according to Market Research Future.